Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \section{FL CHALLENGES}

-Deploying FL in various fields demonstrates its efficiency and points out its main advantages.
+Deploying FL in various fields demonstrates its efficiency and highlights its main advantages.
 However, the successful implementation of FL is restricted by some challenges and limitations that must be resolved to realise its full potential.
-In this section, we articulate the most common challenges of FL and outline the proposed solutions for each of them.
+In this section, we articulate the most common challenges of FL and outline their proposed solutions.
 Table \ref{Comparison} summarises the key FL challenges and the associated solutions.